Customer Disruption Management Handling

 This illustrates the current flow of how customer issues are handled at tiket.com.

-To get more clarity & too manage expectations from our internal team, we also asked about expectations from the Customer Service team.
+To get more clarity & to manage expectations from our internal team, we also asked about expectations from the Customer Service team.

 Ideally, customers should only reach out for urgent matters.
 Reducing direct complaints, requests, and inquiries to Customer Service has become one of our key goals.